hangalito/lite-store/README.md

 You start by initializing the datasource after its instantiation, then you pass the instance you want to be persisted.
 Note that you must initialize the datasource before calling other methods.
-By doing so you ensure that the index is loaded and you have the correct data.
+By doing so, you ensure that the index is loaded and you have the correct data.
 Calling a persistence-related method (save, update, delete, findAll, and findBy) will result in **DatasourceNotInitializedException**